 Over the period, in total there were 205 safeguarding concerns for Northumberland adult residents.
 There were 82 concerns from community services, all raised by adult clinicians.

-36 were referred to LA safeguarding, 25 of those to Northumberland LA, 11 were referrals to other safeguarding LA's.
+36 were referred to LA safeguarding, 25 of those to Northumberland LA, 11 were referrals to other safeguarding LAs.
 A further 123 concerns were raised by inpatient wards across the trust for those Northumberland residents.

-Police recorded a total of over 4,100 domestic abuse incidents for Northumberland during the first three quarters of 2017/18, which was a 9.5% increase in comparison to the same period 2016/17 where 3.746 abuse incidents were reported.
-There was an increase of 10.7% of incidents for females 2016/17 and an compared to increase of 14.6% for male victims.
+Police recorded a total of over 4,100

+domestic abuse incidents for1200Northumberland during the first1000Northumberland during the first1000three quarters of 2017/18, which was

+a 9.5% increase in comparison to

+the same period 2016/17 where8003,746 abuse incidents were reported.400There was an increase of

+10.7% of incidents for females

+compared to 2016/17 and an200